isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Aloe Vera.md

 <section>
   <h4>Environmental needs:</h4>
-    	<p>This plant thrives in full sun to semi-shaded areas and does not require a lot of watering.
-Snake plant do well in a wide variety of soils ranging from fertile loamy soil, well-drained soil to poor infertile soil.</p>
+    	<p>This plant thrives in full sun to light shade areas.
+Plants do best in porous, well-drained soil and require moderate watering.</p>
 	<br>
 </section>